Mephiles/torntools_extension/CONTRIBUTING.md

 * All code should work on as much browsers as possible.
     * Optional Chaining isn't supported by Kiwi Browser.
 * Any changes should be added in the `extension/changelog.json` file under the first unreleased version.
+    * First contributions should also update `extension/ scripts/global/team.js` to add yourself as member and choose a color for in the changelog.

 ## Development Tips